 The "Other" Drug Problems

 Achieving or maintaining health and controlling related costs are often dependent on adherence to medication regimens and protocols, for which patients or their caregivers, not healthcare professionals, are responsible.
-Medication telemanagement can obviously help patients comply with instructions.
+Medication telemanagement can obviously help patients comply with instructions and improve their outcomes.

-Maintaining control of prescription drugs throughout the entire supply chain can help ensure adequate training, and help curtail abuse, improper storage, diversion and improper disposal.
+Maintaining control of prescription drugs throughout the entire supply chain can assist in ensuring compliance and adequate training, and help curtail abuse, diversion, and improper storage and disposal.
 View a full list of benefits.

 The cost of non-adherence

 "Medication Adherence: Making the Case for Increased Awareness," co-authored by Hayden B. Bosworth, Ph.D.,